 What keeps me from experiencing such loss?
 Am I special?
 Is there a glass wall that separates me from suffering?

 No. I don’t think there is.
 I am made of the same stuff as my patients.
 I am vulnerable.
 “Why not me?” is a good way to see suffering.
 Eventually, the angel of suffering and death will come for me, just as it does for all people and animals.
 I understand this intellectually, but I’m sure it’ll be a different thing entirely when it happens.

 Suffering is a basic fact of life.
 We come from the earth, and to the earth we must return.
 We don’t even make “special” compost, we just make “pretty good” compost.

 An awareness of death enhances my sense of spirituality, because it enhances my sense of connection.
 “Does her shit not stink?” a friend once remarked.
 We all poop, food goes through all our bowels and gets transformed.
-And in the same way, we will all be transformed by death.
+And in the same way, we will all be transformed by death and go back to the Source, to be turned into other things.
 As Pink Floyd sang, “After all, we’re only ordinary men.”
 This feeling of ordinariness is profoundly connecting.
 No one is special.

 To Be List

 A “to be” list is just as important as a “to do” list.
 Some things I strive to be: